Toward a Framework for Adaptive Impedance Control of an Upper-limb Prosthesis: Experimental evaluation

+The experimental setup and experimental protocols are illustrated in Figure~\ref{fig:exp} and described below.
+We also describe the baseline, performance measures, the human participants group, and the hypotheses being evaluated.

-\subsection{Experimental Setup}
+\subsection{Experimental setup}

-Eight able-bodied, right-handed volunteers (five females, three males, age: $27.87 \pm 3.64$) without neuromuscular disorders or prior experience in myocontrol, took part in the study approved by our university's ethics committee.
-In each trial, the subject sat in front of a screen, with the arm along the side of the body in a neutral resting position.
-The subject wore a Myoband by ThalmicLab (eight sEMG channels, frequency 200 Hz) in the upper forearm to record the muscle activations (\textbf{E}(t)) as they performed a reaching task; We consider channel 4 and channel 8 of the device as EMG signals of the main extensor and flexor muscle ($ch_{1}, ch_{2}$).
-The wrist position $q_{f}^{train}$ was tracked with a Qualysis motion capture system.
-The raw EMGs were bandpass-filtered (20 - 500 Hz) and full-wave rectified before the root-mean-square (RMS) temporal features were extracted (moving window of length 160ms and step size 40 ms).
+During the experiments, each human subject sat in front of a screen, with their arm along the side of the body in a neutral resting position.
+They wore a Myoband by ThalmicLab (eight sEMG channels, frequency 200Hz) to record the muscle activations (\textbf{E}(t)) as they tried to reach the target (visual cue) shown on screen---Figure~\ref{fig:exp}-A. Our long-term target population is transradial amputees (i.e. loss of limb below the elbow); the myoband was thus positioned $\approx 5$ cm below the elbow for all participants (Figure~\ref{fig:exp}-C).
+We considered channels 4 and 8 as the EMG signals of the main extensor and flexor muscle ($ch_{1}, ch_{2}$).
+The wrist position $q_{f}^{train}$ was tracked with a Qualysis motion capture system for the able-bodied subject.
+For the amputee, $q_{f}^{train}$ is the trajectory of the visual cue the participant has to follow during the training experiment.
+The raw EMG signals were bandpass-filtered (20 - 500 Hz) and full-wave rectified before the root-mean-square temporal features were extracted (moving window of length 160ms and step size 40 ms).
+All experiments were run on a computer with an Intel i7-8809G, 3.10GHz CPU and a Radeon RX Vega M GH graphic card.